 #1.
 Know Your Target Audience

 "I believe that a marketing strategy can make or break a company.
 As a business leader, I have learned that having a simple yet effective marketing strategy in place is of utmost importance for any type of business.
 As a member of the retail industry, the simple and best marketing strategies that have been tried and tested are to know your target audience and to maximize online advertising.
+A reliable promotion planning tool can help streamline and optimize your online promotional activities, making them more effective in reaching and engaging your target audience within the retail industry.
 Having these strategies in place are good ways to jumpstart your business.
 Be consistent in your business processes, and always keep your eyes on achieving a common goal.
 There is no one fits all strategy for a business.
 Find the ones that work best for your industry, and stick to it."

 Thanks to Emily Cooper, Oliver Wicks

 #2.
 Collect Reviews From Customers